SpongePowered/SpongeDocs/source/plugin/data/transactions.rst

 Type
 ~~~~

-The ``Type`` indicates whether the transaction was completed successfully.
-The following values are possible:
+The ``Type`` indicates whether the transaction was completed successfully and, if not, how it failed.

 +---------------+----------------------------------------------------------------------------+
 | ``UNDEFINED`` | No clear result for the transaction - indicates that something went wrong  |